 The Power of the Pause

 When a bull stops and finds querencia -- his place of safety -- he becomes truly dangerous.
-Yet in the arena of human relationships, this place of safety is where healing begins.
+Yet in the arena of human relationships, this pause, this place of safety, is where healing begins.

 A folktale tells of a man so frightened by his own shadow that he tries to run away from it.
 He believes that if only he could leave it behind, he would be happy.
 He grows increasingly distressed because no matter how fast he runs, his shadow never once falls behind.
 Not about to give up, he runs faster and faster until finally he drops dead of exhaustion.
 It never occurs to him to step into the shade and sit down to rest.
 If he had paused for even an instant in the shade, his shadow would have vanished.

 Our own shadow is formed from the parts of our being that we experience as unacceptable.
 Our families and culture let us know early on which human qualities are valued and which are frowned upon.
 We want to be accepted and loved, so we try to fashion and present a "self" that will attract others and secure our sense of belonging.
 But inevitably, our natural aggression, need, or fear -- frequently taboo emotions -- are expressed, and the significant people in our lives react.
 Whether we are mildly scolded, ignored, or traumatically rejected, on some level we are hurt and pushed away.

 The shadow becomes a force in our psyches as we exile the emotions that could elicit rejection.
 We might bury and forget our childlike excitement, ignore our anger until it becomes knots of tension, or cover our fears by judging and blaming ourselves and others.
 Our shadows are rooted in shame, bound by our sense of being basically defective.